drs-11/gsoc-proposal/README.md

         Checks if para_val has crossed the constraint or not.
         :return: `True` if para_val has crossed constraint, else `False`
         :rtype: bool
         """

+    def reset_para_val(self):
+        """
+        Resets parameter value back to its initial value and increments self.batch_id.
+Will be used after closing a batch.
+        """
 ```